Circularity in ceramics

 Glazed fragments are also crushed but collected separately.
 They are part of new, experimental glazes for workshops and other product series.

-During this process, the studio developed a recycled glaze that was released as its own product to make a sustainable product available to everyone.
-(Coming soon)
+During this process, the studio developed a waste-based glaze that was released as its own product to make a sustainable product available to everyone.

 07 Fundamentals